-In South East Asia, there is one place to see a generous mixture of cultures.
+In southeast Asia, there is one place to see a generous mixture of cultures.
 I went to Malacca and indulged in the old and new, where East meets West.
-I found myself delving into the beauty of this Malaysian city, that lives a soulful mixture of Arabic, Portuguese, Dutch, British, Chinese and Indian cultures and heritages.
+I found myself delving into the beauty of this Malaysian city, which lives a soulful mixture of Arabic, Portuguese, Dutch, British, Chinese and Indian cultures and heritages.

 In Malacca, I forgot for a while that I was in a Muslim country, presuming that I did not know Malaysia is Muslim.
 The colonial remembrance from the past is very evident, judging from the remnants left by the Portuguese during their colony in 1511.
 The A Famosa (The Famous) ground, is a beautiful display of the Portuguese fortification and is the oldest surviving European architecture remaining in South East Asia.
 Porta de Santiago is the only remaining part of the fortress that is standing up to this day.

 When I went around the old-town Malacca, I was reminded me that I was roaming an ancient district, a beautiful old town with a rich culture and heritage from Arab traders, who have settled in Malacca since the 14th century.
 I was told that Malacca came from the Arab word Malakat, meaning market ,because the place enjoyed a prime location as a prosperous trading town.
 Then in the mid-15th century came the Chinese traders came and contact between Malacca and China increased.
 To stabilize their presence, they married local Malay women, thus Peranakan was born out of the intermarriage between Chinese and Muslims.
 I did not forget to try Peranakan cuisine such as the famous otak-otak or spicy fish cake.